 In March 2010, the Division hosted a crime prevention conference with delegates from around the territory.

 Victim Services programs and Community Justice Committees operate with the support of community-based organizations and local volunteers.
 The Division provides training, resources and support to both programs.
-There are currently Victim Services programs in 11 different communities in the NWT.
+There are currently Victim Services programs in seven different communities in the NWT.
 Victim Services provide assistance, information, referrals and support to victims of crime and tragedy.
 There are established Community Justice Committees in 32 NWT communities.
 CJCs are responsible for holding diversion hearings for matters diverted away from the traditional court setting and handling matters in a community-based setting.
 Community Justice Committees and Victim Services programs often work together to provide innovative services to the communities.

 The Department of Justice provides training, presentations and workshops to justice staff, other GNWT staff and community stakeholders to help them provide better services to clients who may live with FASD.
 From 2007-2010, the program was partially funded by the National Crime Prevention Centre.
 Since 2005, the Department has: